POTs Replacement in 2024 (Read This First)

 Total MRC: $1,800 Per Month!

 Now add the new POTS replacement cost structure (which includes redundancy, we’ll cover that shortly).
 Most of the time in any of the installs we’ve completed.
-IT teams have been able to go back to finance and explain that not only have they lowered the op ex moving forward by replacing POTS lines.
+IT teams have been able to go back to finance and explain that not only have they lowered the op-ex moving forward by replacing POTS lines.
 They have improved the functionality and redundancy of this network.
 This may also potentially reduce your insurance costs.
-You would have to speak with your agent to confirm, but they may like the fact that you have additional redundancy in for these new services.
+You would have to speak with your agent to confirm, but they may like that you have additional redundancy in for these new services.
 We will talk more about redundancy further in the post.

 Having a service portal with POTS lines is much easier, especially for accounting teams.
 If you walk into your accounts payable office and ask to see the POTS bills today, most likely they are all on paper and they all have hundreds of pages due to the complexity of these legacy billing systems.
 This new POTS service will simplify the billing and make it much easier to understand your inventory and you will earn more friends in accounts payable, we promise!!!